Presidential election process

 Primaries and caucuses are two ways that people help states and political parties choose presidential nominees.
 Learn how they work and the differences between the processes.

-Political parties hold national conventions to finalize their selection of presidential and vice presidential nominees.
+Political parties hold national conventions to select presidential and vice presidential nominees.
 Learn how the national conventions work.

 Presidential general election